Psychological safety vs psychosocial risk: what's the difference?

 Psychosocial risk

 Psychosocial risk refers to workplace conditions that can cause psychological harm.
 Think excessive workload, poor role clarity, bullying, lack of recognition, or low job control.
 Employers in many countries now have a legal or regulatory duty to identify and manage these risks, just as they would a physical hazard.
+If you are based in Australia, the requirements are now quite specific.

 Why the distinction matters